flow6852/dps-atcoder-facilitator/README.md

-# dps-atcoder_facilitator
+# dps-atcoder-facilitator

-Facilitator for AtCoder on Vim/Neovim
+Facilitator for AtCoder on Vim/Neovim inspired by https://github.com/ka-tsu-mo/at-vim-coder

 # Required